 - Give the sportsbook your name, email, last four digits of your Social Security number and any other personal and account info it asks for.

-- If you need a code to claim the sportsbook welcome bonus, enter it when the sports betting site asks for a code.
+- If you need a code to claim the NC sportsbook welcome bonus, enter it when the sports betting site asks for a code.

 - Accept the sportsbook’s terms and conditions.